 The Energy Resources Division encourages the use of the Ministerial Council on Mineral and Petroleum Resources (MCMPR) endorsed guide located in Guidelines and Policy.
 This document sets out the key principles for effective liaison between the resource sector, the community and various stakeholders.

-In accordance with Regulations 18 and 19, licensees are required to notify, and where relevant, seek approval from the Energy Resources Division prior to commencing any regulated activity within a licence area.
+In accordance with Regulations 18 and 19, licensees are required to notify, and where relevant, seek approval from the Minister through the Energy Resources Division prior to commencing any regulated activity within a licence area.
 The activity notification requirements for activities classified as requiring low level official surveillance and those classified as requiring high level official surveillance differ by the amount of information provided and the time frame it is provided in.